-Today is the busiest day in Shanghai, we started the day off at CanCham --the Canadian Chamber of Commerce.
-Héléne Larochelle, the Executive Director gave us an informative presentation on CanCham where we learned the challenges and difficulties of the Canadian companies and professionals who are working in China.
-We also learned about some tips and insights on how to enter the Shanghai market such as the keys to be successful in a foreign country which is to stay connected with fellow Canadians and support each other.
+Today was our busiest day in Shanghai.
+We started the day off at CanCham - the Canadian Chamber of Commerce.
+Héléne Larochelle, the Executive Director, gave us an informative presentation where we learned the challenges and difficulties of the Canadian companies and professionals who are working in China.
+We also learned about some tips and insights on how to enter the Shanghai market, including the keys to be successful in a foreign country: to stay connected with fellow Canadians and to support each other.

-As one of the biggest fans of Disney, the meeting at Shanghai Disney was definitely one of the happiest moments in my life.
-We were invited to the “團隊大樓Team Building” to meet with Murray King, vice president of public affairs at Shanghai Disney Resort.
-Mr. King was originally from Montreal, Canada and he went to school at the University of Ottawa.
-He shared his personal story of how his career started with a Civil Engineering degree and to working for one of the biggest international companies, Disney.
-He inspired us to keep our minds open, as many opportunities and new adventures will come along the way in life.
-Mr. King also gave us a detailed presentation of the story of Disney and some behind the scene stories of Shanghai Disney Resort.
-Unlike other Disney Resorts around the world, Shanghai Disney is unique in the way how it was built on one core value, “Authentically Disney, distinctly Chinese”.
+As a huge fan of Disney, our meeting at Shanghai Disney was definitely one of the happiest moments of my life.
+We were invited to the “團隊大樓Team Building” to meet with Murray King, Vice President of Public Affairs at Shanghai Disney Resort.
+Mr. King was originally from Montreal, Canada, and he went to school at the University of Ottawa.
+He shared his personal story of how his career started with a Civil Engineering Degree and lead to working for one of the world's largest international companies, Disney.
+He inspired us to keep open minds, as many opportunities and new adventures will come along our journey of life.
+Mr. King also gave us a detailed presentation of the story of Disney and some behind-the-scenes stories of Shanghai Disney Resort.
+Unlike other Disney Resorts around the world, Shanghai Disney is unique in the way that it was built on one core value, “Authentically Disney, distinctly Chinese”.
 This value is the key that sets Shanghai Disney apart from other theme parks around the world.

-After the magical meeting at Shanghai Disney, we went to our first Junior Team Canada reception of the trip.
-We were invited by the honourable Canadian Consul General in Shanghai, Mr. Weldon Epp to his residence.
-While at the reception, we had a tremendously unique experience to network with professionals in Chinese industry and learn about Canada’s international presence.
+After our magical meeting at Shanghai Disney, we went to our first Junior Team Canada reception of the mission.
+We were invited by the honourable Canadian Consul General in Shanghai, Mr. Weldon Epp, to his residence.
+We had a tremendously unique experience to network with professionals in Chinese industry and to learn about Canada’s international presence.

-Today, JTC had the honour to not only witness the magic of East meets West, but to live and to be a part of it!
+Today, JTC had the honour to not only witness the magic of East meets West, but to be a part of it!